Safety Management, Analytics & System Integration Division

 - Enterprise Architecture (EA) – Integrate the tools and processes into the AVS-wide enterprise management.

-What is the SASO PO doing now?
+What is the SASO Branch doing now?

 - Air Transportation Oversight System (ATOS)